Llygad Llwchwr

 Llygad Llwchwr is a 1.2 km-long cave system in the Black Mountain which forms the westernmost range of the Brecon Beacons National Park in Wales.
+The first record of the cave being explored dates back to 1841.

 The entrance to the cave system is 400m from the road alongside a public footpath, and just above and to the left of an obvious river resurgence.

 The cave contains a dry high level series and an active river level which is accessible at a number of river chambers separated by sumps.
 Beyond the fourth river chamber exploration is only possible by cave diving.
 The rest of the cave is suitable for novice cavers.

+The cave has been used for biospeleology research, with the androniscus dentiger, and Niphargus fontanus, a form of shrimp, being found throughout the cave system.